pmlave/holbertonschool-low_level_programming/0x1C-binary_trees/README.md

 6. Printing the data of all nodes in pre-order traversal.
 7. Printing with in-order traversal.
 8. Printing with post-order traversal.
+9. Calculate the height of the binary tree.